Report for ForestQuery into Global Deforestation 1990 - 2016

 B. LARGEST CONCERNS

 Which countries are seeing deforestation to the largest degree?
 We can answer this question in two ways.
-First, we can look at the absolute square kilometer decrease in forest area from 1990 to 2016.
+First, we can look at the absolute square kilometre decrease in forest area from 1990 to 2016.
 The following 3 countries had the largest decrease in forest area over the time period under consideration:

 Table 3.1: Top 5 Amount Decrease in Forest Area by Country, 1990 & 2016